roots/bud/DEVELOPMENT.md

 Common tasks:

 - `yarn @bud build`: build all packages. this command passes through all options/flags to `tsc`.
+- `yarn @bud dev`: build all packages with tsc's `--watch` flag.
-- `yarn @bud test`: run all tests. this command passes through all options/flags to `jest`.
+- `yarn @bud test all`: run all tests. this command passes through all options/flags to `jest`.
 - `yarn @bud lint`: run all linters.

-## Proxying
+## Integration testing

-bud.js uses [verdaccio](https://verdaccio.org/) to serve packages locally for testing.

-The proxy runs on port 4873.
-There is a web interface at [http://localhost:4873/](http://localhost:4873).
+In order to do integration testing you will either need to use docker or:

+- set the `YARN_RC_FILENAME` environment variable to `./config/yarn.dev.yml`
+- be running verdaccio (see below) separately

+This is because bud integration tests start by downloading the packages from a locally hosted private package registry.
+This repository is expected to be running at `http://verdaccio:4873`.

+The proxy package registry is provided by software called [verdaccio](https://verdaccio.org/).

+If you run `yarn @bud release --tag latest` (either in the container or with verdaccio running as a separate process on your machine) you'll have "released" the package to the registry at http://verdaccio:4873.
+If you go to that URL in a browser you should see your packages listed.

+Now, anywhere in the container (or outside of it, locally) you can install the package from the registry like so: `yarn install --registry http://verdaccio:4873` or `yarn add @roots/bud --dev --registry http://verdaccio:4873`.
+Same flag works for npm installs.

+If you want to make a change and try it again, rerun `yarn @bud release --tag latest`.
+Don't worry about incrementing versions, the `@bud` cli will delete the old packages before publishing again.

+Between publishes, you will probably need to revert your lockfile wherever you are running the installs so you don't get trigger checksum mismatch errors.
+Sometimes yarn will get annoyed anyway.
+Adding `'unsafe-disable-integrity-migration': false` to `.yarnrc` will get it to chill.

 ## Documentation